- How do you decorate your table for Rosh Hashanah?

 Now, your hostess can serve both the apples and the honey together, and do it with matching dinnerware!

 A beautiful and super-useful gift that will definitely come in handy in the near future (it can be even part of the Sukkah table decoration).

 Rosh Hashanah Table Decorations

 Honeypots, Challah boards, Challah covers… those are all great Rosh Hashanah table decoration ideas.

 But they’re not unexpected.
 Every Rosh Hashanah holiday table has them… we just added a twist to them.

 But the following Rosh Hashanah table settings are NOT expected.

-How cool is it to sprinkle some of these apple & honey confetti on the table – before the (real) apples & honey arrive.
+Sprinkle some of these apple & honey confetti on the table before the (real) apples & honey arrive.
 You know, to set the “mood”.

 It’s a Mitzvah to drink wine on Rosh Hashanah (and indeed, wine is poured generously on Rosh Hashanah).